 - ~/.ssh/id_rsa.pub [public key]

-Lets copy our public key of our system to remote computers ~/.ssh/authorized_keys key file.
+Lets copy our public key of our system to remote systems ~/.ssh/authorized_keys key file.
 We can do this manually or using ssh-copy-id command line tool.

-Its will prompt for password of remote system.
+Its will prompt for the password of the remote system.
 Enter remote machine password and press enter.

-Now as we have all done, simply try to ssh to remote system.
-You will login to remote system without entering password.
+Now as we have all done, simply try to ssh to the remote system.
+You will log in to the remote system without entering the password.

-Above command will not prompt for password to login.
-In any case if ssh command prompts for password, it means your setup is not configured properly and try again all the steps again.
+Above command will not prompt for the password to log in.
+In any case, if ssh command prompts for the password, it means your setup is not configured properly and try again all the steps again.